 The UBC Learning Circle has two different methods to connect to our live and interactive learning sessions.
 We’ve put together a post to help you choose which method works best for you.
-(NOTE: Our upcoming palliative care workshop series is available by videoconference only).
+This page is here to help you easily make the transition and troubleshoot a couple of common problems.

 Videoconference provides real-time two-way audio/video communication between two or more locations.
 Video conferencing requires specialized equipment on both ends for a successful connection.
 The UBC Learning Circle currently has video conference equipment in over 90 First Nations communities across BC.
 Videoconference units use the Internet (like a computer) to send and receive information.